A gravitational spin-orbit interaction in Poincar\'e gauge theory: PG model with cubic order invariants

 where $E^{\mu\nu}$ and $E^{\lambda\mu\nu}$ are tensor quantities depending on curvature and torsion that are defined in Appendix~\ref{appe1}.

 A post-Riemannian expansion of the gravitational action~\eqref{cubicPGmodel_fulltorsion} in terms of the irreducible modes of the torsion tensor

 allows the ghostly instabilities present in the vector and axial sectors of the theory to be identified and removed by a proper choice of the Lagrangian coefficients.
-Thus, the resulting action reads:
+Thus, this procedure sets one of the coefficients associated with the quadratic curvature invariants and four of the coefficients of the cubic invariants, so that the resulting action can be expressed as~\cite{Bahamonde:2024sqo}: